nichgalea/Open-Library-Voice-Search/readme.md

 This internally uses `SpeechRecognition`.
 Due to this it's recommended that this project is run on latest version of Chrome only.

-**Note:** `SpeechReconigition` is still an experimental API, and due to this, expected behaviour can happen; e.g. the speech input stops being received without any "end" (`onend`, `onspeechend`, `onaudioend`, etc.) events firing from the instance.
+**Note:** `SpeechReconigition` is still an experimental API, and due to this, unexpected behaviour can happen; e.g. the speech input stops being received without any "end" (`onend`, `onspeechend`, `onaudioend`, etc.) events firing from the instance.
 In this case simply click on the microphone button until it starts flashing again.

 Also, `SpeechGrammarList` would have been useful to set predefined grammar for the `SpeechReconigition` API.
 This was not possible due to [this open issue](https://bugs.chromium.org/p/chromium/issues/detail?id=799849).